LlmKira/Openaibot/README.md

 ## 🤝 We need your help!

+This is a long term project and we started the development of the LLM APP very early!

+We applied a plugin-like system and search online before GPT3 OpenaiApi was released(davinci-003)

+After many iterations, we have worked hard to make this project more standardized, generic, and open.

 We can't do it on our own at the moment:

 - [ ] We need help with the documentation